MaibornWolff/codecharta/visualization/README.md

 #### Generate code

-`npm run g` runs the code generation via plop
+`npm run g` runs the code generation via plop.

+You can generate the following modules:
+ - "core module with empty service" - a core module with an empty service for business logic with all necessary files and tests
+ - "ui module with empty component" - an ui module with an empty component and all necessary files and tests

 ## URL Parameters used by the web application
 [[Back To Top]](#jump-to-section)